 Launched 501(c)3: Formed in 2005

-Headquarters: Aubrey’s Song Foundation is located in Owensboro, KY, with a regional focus to areas in the mid-south-east United States.
+Headquarters: Aubrey’s Song Foundation is located in Owensboro, KY, with a regional focus to areas in western and southern Kentucky, and southern Indiana.

-Member: Aubrey’s Song Foundation is a member of the local and regional health councils.
+Member: Aubrey’s Song Foundation is a member of local and regional health councils.

 Things to Know about Eating Disorders: